Code-Institute-Submissions/dog-inn/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Izabela88/dog-inn)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Main Branch".
 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://izabela88.github.io/dog-inn/) in the "GitHub Pages" section.